mckriel/omg-backend/README.md

 You are free to use and adapt the code for personal and non-commercial purposes, but you may not redistribute, sublicense, or use it for commercial purposes.
 No derivative works or modifications may be distributed.

 See [LICENSE](https://creativecommons.org/licenses/by-nc-nd/4.0/) for full details.

+## Features

+- **Real-time Guild Data** - Automated sync with Battle.net API every 30 minutes
+- **Multi-Season Tracking** - Complete raid progress history for The War Within expansion
+- **Performance Optimized** - MongoDB caching for sub-second API responses
+- **Comprehensive Analytics** - Individual member and guild-wide statistics
+- **WebSocket Support** - Real-time updates during data synchronization

 ## Requirements